jackmellis/jpex-defaults-core/README.md

 ## API
 ### $timeout
 `$timeout(callback, delay)`
 `$timeout` is the equivalent of the `setTimeout` function.
 The callback function is called after the value of *delay* has passed.
 The callback function is only called once.
+If no `callback` function is provided, `$timeout` will return a promise that will be resolved after the specified timeout.

 ### $interval
 `$interval(callback, delay)`